 How to prosper as a UK machining sub-contractor

 The directors of Castle Precision have embraced the latest technology in every discipline, but not for the sake of it – this is technology applied so effectively that in some cases ‘wasteful' operations have been reduced by over 80%.
-As an example, Renishaw probe systems on Castle's CNC lathes have reduced inspection times from about 35 minutes to less then 6 minutes.
+As an example, Renishaw probe systems on Castle's CNC lathes have reduced inspection times from about 35 minutes to less than 6 minutes.

 Build quality in; don't inspect to achieve it

 Renishaw has become involved with Castle, and has closely supported them, for over 20 years.
 Chairman Marcus Tiefenbrun comments “I firmly believe in the principle of building quality in, not inspecting to achieve it.
-Renishaw probing is central to that manufacturing philosophy and throughout our use of CNC machines we have had a close relationship with Renishaw – the flexibility and willingness to assist has always been out-standing.”
+Renishaw probing is central to that manufacturing philosophy and throughout our use of CNC machines we have had a close relationship with Renishaw – the flexibility and willingness to assist has always been outstanding.”

 In 1984 a Mori Seiki 6-pallet machining centre was delivered fitted with Renishaw spindle probing.
 Although the software was limited at that point, the probe proved extremely useful for datuming all jobs – Castle had no doubts in fitting every new machine, from that point on, with probing retrofitted by Renishaw as standard.